Get a whole year of Meerkat Meals & Meerkat Movies*

-Standard travel insurance can cover low risk activities but doesn’t offer cover injuries for more extreme or adventure sports, or for the cost of lost, stolen or damaged sports equipment.
+Standard travel insurance can cover low risk activities such as camping or fishing but doesn’t cover more extreme or adventurous sports - such as skiing or scuba diving - or the cost of lost, stolen or damaged sports equipment.
+That’s where specialist sports travel insurance comes in.
 The type of low risk activities usually included in a standard policy could be:

 Be aware that every travel insurance provider has their own classification of what they consider low or high-risk sports and adventure activities.
 Yet it’s estimated that only 12% of British travellers read all of their insurance documents, and 50% don’t check that they’re covered before participating in an adventurous holiday experience.
 It’s essential when comparing policies, that you read each one carefully to ensure your chosen sport is covered.
 Many providers divide sporting activities into risk groups and may cover more adventurous sports at a higher cost.
 If your chosen activity isn’t covered by your insurance provider, you may need to find a specialist sports insurance provider who can give you the extreme sports cover you need.

 It’s easy to work out certain activities that automatically fall into the extreme sports category, such as: